ENI leads Libya oil race; Russia, China may lose out

 Most global oil majors have taken a much more cautious approach to events in Libya.
 BP, which did not have production in Libya before the war, said it was planning to return to explore but gave no timeframe.

-U.S. companies such as Marathon, ConocoPhillips, Hess, Occidental pulled out of Libya at the start of the year and have had little direct involvement in the events there since then.
+U.S. and Canadian companies such as Marathon, ConocoPhillips, Hess, Occidental and Suncor pulled out of Libya at the start of the year and have had little direct involvement in the events there since then.

 "We have no intention of returning to Libya at the moment, as we don't know what's going on," ConocoPhillips spokesman John McLemore told Reuters.
 "We are not in contact with the rebels or the Gaddafi people."